asachs01/school_menu_connector/README.md

 ## Thanks and Credits

 Thank you to @evanhsu for his work on the [Magic Mirror module](https://github.com/evanhsu/MMM-TitanSchoolMealMenu/tree/main) that inspired this project

+## Siri Shortcut

+A Siri shortcut is available for easy access to the School Menu Connector.
+You can find the shortcut [here](https://www.icloud.com/shortcuts/31cb63a18a8a49ef8afccfc8771dc6e0), or scan the QR code available on the main page of the web application.